redis/redis-doc/topics/cluster-spec.md

 The first two sub-elements of every element of the returned array are the start-end slots of the range, the additional elements represent address-port pairs.
-The first address-port pair is the master serving the slot, and the additional address-port pairs are all the slaves that are not currently in an error condition (the FAIL flag is not set).
+The first address-port pair is the master serving the slot, and the additional address-port pairs are all the slaves serving the same slot that are not in an error condition (the FAIL flag is not set).

-For example the first try of the output says that slots from 5461 to 10922 (start and end included) are served by 127.0.0.1:7001, and it is possible to scale read-only load contacting the slave at 127.0.0.1:7004.
+For example the first element of the output says that slots from 5461 to 10922 (start and end included) are served by 127.0.0.1:7001, and it is possible to scale read-only load contacting the slave at 127.0.0.1:7004.

-`CLUSTER SLOTS` does not guarantee to return ranges that will cover all the 16k slots if the cluster is misconfigured, so clients should initialize the slots configuration map filling the target nodes with NULL objects, and report an error if the client user will try to execute commands about keys that belong to misconfigured slots.
+`CLUSTER SLOTS` does not guarantee to return ranges that will cover all the 16k slots if the cluster is misconfigured, so clients should initialize the slots configuration map filling the target nodes with NULL objects, and report an error if the user will try to execute commands about keys that belong to misconfigured (unassigned) slots.

-However before to return an error to the caller, the client that found the slot to be mapped to NULL should try to fetch the slots configuration again to check if the cluster is now configured properly.
+However before to return an error to the caller, when a slot is found to be be unassigned, the client should try to fetch the slots configuration again to check if the cluster is now configured properly.

 Multiple keys operations